 - 1 ½ tsp Dijon mustard

 - 2 Tbsp good quality white wine vinegar

 - 1 Tbsp lemon juice I used a little of the lemon from the poaching liquid

 - Pinch of freshly ground black pepper and sea salt flakes.

-Remove the cooked salmon with a slotted lifter and allow to drain on kitchen paper.
+- Remove the cooked salmon with a slotted lifter and allow it to drain on kitchen paper.

-Make the vinaigrette by placing all the ingredients in a jar and shaking vigorously until its thickened and emulsified.
+- Make the vinaigrette by placing all the ingredients in a jar and shaking vigorously until it thickened and emulsified.
 Drizzle the dressing over the warm fish and serve with steamed fresh asparagus and green leaves.